jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Have a look at structures that need improvement: Groups, which  have a title which does not express an actual insight yet, and data, for which you did not find a good place.
-This data might now be helpful to create new themes or can add to some of the themes.
+This data might now be helpful to create new themes or can add to some themes.

 Take a critical look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
 Possibly, there is actually only a weak match between